ADirin/DataBase_Solution/week6_ORM _JPA: M:N /Introduction_to_JPQL.md

 TypedQuery<Driver> query = entityManager.createQuery(jpql, Driver.class);

 ```
+- **TypedQuery<Driver>**
+    - This defines a strongly-typed query that will return Driver entities as results.
+By using TypedQuery, the query ensures that the returned result is of the specified type (Driver in this case), which provides type safety at compile time.

+- entityManager.createQuery(jpql, Driver.class)
+    - This creates a query using the EntityManager object.

+- entityManager: This is the JPA EntityManager that handles the persistence operations, including executing JPQL queries.
+    - .createQuery(jpql, Driver.class): This method creates a new TypedQuery object for the provided JPQL string and the type of entity expected as the result (Driver.class).
+    - The first argument is the JPQL query string, and the second argument is the type of the result (in this case, Driver).

 2. SQL (Structured Query Language): SQL is the traditional language used for managing and manipulating relational databases.
 It provides a powerful way to write queries that directly interact with the database schema.
 While it allows for fine-tuned control and optimization, it requires a good understanding of SQL syntax and the specific database being used.